Milling at McEvoy Ranch

 Quantity: 2000+ pounds of olives

-Private millings for high-volume crops estimated to weigh 2000 pounds or more can only be scheduled by completing and returning our milling contract - check back for the updated 2013 version.
+Private millings for high-volume crops estimated to weigh 2000 pounds or more can only be scheduled by completing and returning our milling contract.
 Once received, we will contact you to finalize a mutually agreeable date.

 FREQUENTLY ASKED MILLING QUESTIONS